craigduncanlab/singlecell/genome_sizes.md

 The research refelcts on the variation in the number of repeating sections of the genome, which will in some cases pad out its length.

-It's interesting that the paper uses differnt language and metaphors for the genome (first modelled as 'machinery', but now being reconsidered as an interacting system):
+It's interesting that the paper uses different language and metaphors for the genome (first modelled as 'machinery', but now being investigated through the model of a dynamic, interacting system):

 ```
 Genomes may be seen as ecosystems ‘populated’ by repeats, each of which interacts with other